dilidede/DesignExMachina/docs/03loopsConds.md

 !!! exercises "Exercises"
-	1. Editing from the *02A* program from this chapter, make every second circle filled with red.
-		*Tip*: Use the remainder operation
-	2. Draw triangles in a row.
+	1. Draw triangles in a row.
 Change the color of a triangle when the mouse is over it.
-	3. Draw a 5x5 grid of squares.
+	2. Draw a 5x5 grid of squares.
-		3.1.
+		2.1.
 Try to alternate the square colors like in a chessboard *Tip*: Use nested loops.
+  3.
+  4. Starting from the *02A* program from this chapter, make every second circle filled with red.
+		*Tip*: Use the remainder operation